H2CO3/Sparkling/doc/tutorial.md

     3
     >

-To access the variadic (unnamed) arguments of a function, use the `#` operator, as described in the "expressions" section.
+To access the variadic (unnamed) arguments of a function, use the `argv` array, which contains all the call arguments of the function.
+Index `argv` with integers in the range `[0...argc)` to obtain the individual arguments.

 ## The standard library